-Studio Geoff Wilkings Photography is proud to be a Banff wedding photographer and offers professional wedding services throughout Banff National Park, including Lake Louise and Moraine Lake.
-At GW Photography we take care of your complete in-depth wedding ceremony, wedding reception, first look, wedding portraits, wedding getting ready photography dreams.
+Banff wedding photographer, Geoff Wilkings Photography is proud to be a premier Banff National Park wedding photographer and offers professional wedding services throughout the National Park, including Lake Louise and Moraine Lake.
+At GW Photography we take care of your complete in-depth Banff wedding ceremony, Banff wedding reception, Banff first-look, Banff wedding portraits, and getting ready photography within your dream Banff Destination.

 Asked often about Geoff’s Banff elopement and adventure sessions, we are delighted to offer incredible offerings to the bride, grooms, and adventurous couple shoots.
 Using Geoff’s backcountry experience, clients can experience an amazing elopement that is very special.
 Furthermore, Geoff offers such experience to full wedding day coverage; all that is required is the time which can be added.
 The additional time can be added during your wedding day or the day before or after your wedding, and given you the best Banff wedding photography experience ever.